Hydrodynamization in hybrid Bjorken flow attractors: Hydrodynamization on the attractor surface

 \section{Hydrodynamization on the attractor surface}

-Figures \ref{fig:epsilonplotsfull2} and \ref{fig:chiplotsfull2} show the existence of hydrodynamic tail of the attractor at a sufficiently late time, giving evidence of hydrodynamization in hybrid attractor.
-This preliminary observation leads us to the systematic study of characteristics of the hydrodynamization times of the two sectors on the attractor surface.
+Figure~\ref{fig:epsilonplotsfull2} shows the existence of hydrodynamic tails of the attractor at a sufficiently late time, giving evidence of hydrodynamization in the hybrid attractor.
+This preliminary observation motivates a systematic study of the hydrodynamization times of the two sectors on the attractor surface.